dualboot-partners/latam-git-part1-learn-challenge/README.md

     a.
 What commands would you use and why?

     b.
 What merge method would you use and why?

+    (Before doing the merge, answer these questions in the README.md.
+Push the README.md to feature-b).

 5. Now you want to go back to continue with the code stashed in step 2.
 Commit and push your previously stashed changes into `feature-a.`